 Why is Men’s Mental Health Overlooked?

-The stigma around men’s mental health is rooted in several factors such as social norms, self-perception and cultural beliefs.
-Stigmas can make it harder for men to access the help they need.
+Men’s mental health stigma is rooted in several factors such as myths about mental health, social norms, self-perception and cultural beliefs.
+These stigmas can make it harder for men to access the help they need.

 Social & Self-Stigma